Anarchism in Bosnia and Herzegovina: Anti-imperialist movement

 Anarchism first emerged in the country from left-wing currents during the Herzegovina uprising against the Ottoman Empire in 1875.
 This movement was spearheaded by the socialist Vladimir Gaćinović and received support from Bosnian and Italian anarchists, including Errico Malatesta.

-Members of Young Bosnia, a Yugoslavist revolutionary organization that drew inspiration from anarchism.
+Members of Young Bosnia, a Yugoslavist revolutionary movement that drew inspiration from anarchism.

 The subsequent establishment of Austro-Hungarian rule over Bosnia and Herzegovina eventually reached its apex with the country's formal annexation in 1908.
 Meanwhile, the May Coup in Kingdom of Serbia had led to a rise in Yugoslav nationalism in the Balkans.
-This culminated with the establishment of Young Bosnia, a revolutionary organization dedicated to the unification of Bosnia and Herzegovina with Serbia.
-The group's ideological leader was Vladimir Gaćinović, who was inspired by anarchists of the Russian diaspora, including the works of Mikhail Bakunin and Peter Kropotkin, as well as the actions of the Narodnaya Volya organization.
+This culminated with the establishment of Young Bosnia, a youth revolutionary movement dedicated to the liberation of Bosnia and Herzegovina from Austria-Hungary.
+Its main ideologist was Vladimir Gaćinović, who was inspired by anarchists of the Russian diaspora, including the works of Mikhail Bakunin and Peter Kropotkin, as well as the actions of the Narodnaya Volya organization.
 He proposed propaganda of the deed in the form of tyrannicide, as a method of revolutionary political struggle to achieve Bosnian national liberation.
 These ideas were first put into practice by Bogdan Žerajić, himself also a supporter of Kropotkin's ideas, who attempted to assassinate the Governor of Bosnia and Herzegovina Marijan Varešanin, but failed and subsequently committed suicide.

 Žerajić's example was followed by several more attempted assassinations of Austro-Hungarian officials, the most significant of which was the assassination of Archduke Franz Ferdinand in Sarajevo.
 On 28 June 1914, members of Young Bosnia stationed themselves along the route of Franz Ferdinand's motorcade and one by one attempted on his life.
 The first attempt was by the Bosnian anarcho-syndicalist Nedeljko Čabrinović, who threw a bomb at the Archduke's vehicle, but it failed to detonate in time and Čabrinović's suicide attempt also failed.
 Despite Čabrinović's failure, one of the Bosnian militants was successful - Gavrilo Princip shot the Archduke and his wife with a revolver, killing both.
 At their trial, the Young Bosnians declared that the assassination was a reflection of their anarchist beliefs. Čabrinović and Princip were both sentenced to 20 years in prison, but the fallout from the assassination had already led directly to the beginning of World War I. In prison, the German psychologist Martin Pappenheim interviewed Princip about what drove him to assassinate the Archduke.
 Among the assassin's literature included a variety of anarchist works, including Kropotkin's The Conquest of Bread.
 Princip and Čabrinović both died in prison from their illnesses, shortly before the war drew to an end.